|

 in Portland to educate motorists about pedestrian rights.
 She currently

-Federation of Pedestrians, as well as on the board of the Walk21
+serves on the board of the Walk21

 Speaking Out